NPER in Excel (Table of Content)

 Example #1 – NPER Simple Example in Excel

-In cell B1, put the value of the Loan Amount.
+In cell B1, but the value of the Loan Amount.

-In cell B2, Input the Rate of Interest per Year Value (Which is 10.28% in case of Mr. Akshay).
+In cell B2, Input the Rate of Interest per Year Value (Which is 10.28% in the case of Mr Akshay).

-In cell B3, put the value of Monthly EMI which Mr. Akshay can pay on behalf of his Loan Amount.
+In cell B3, the value of Monthly EMI that Mr. Akshay can pay on behalf of his Loan Amount.

-We need to find out the period under which Mr. Akshay can pay this amount with monthly EMI as 10,000 and rate of interest as 10.28% per annum.
-This value, we need to calculate in cell B4.
+We need to find out the period under which Mr. Akshay can pay this amount with a monthly EMI of 10,000 and a rate of interest of 10.28% per annum.
+This value we need to calculate in cell B4.

 In cell B4, start typing the formula of NPER.

-Now, next argument is the amount to be paid at each period, since Mr. Akshay is ready to pay the EMI amount of 10,000 per month (Cell B3), you will mention it as the next argument in the formula.
-However, please note that this amount is a cash outflow (amount which is going to be deducted from Mr. Akshay’s account).
+Now, the next argument is the amount to be paid at each period; since Mr. Akshay is ready to pay the EMI amount of 10,000 per month (Cell B3), you will mention it as the next argument in the formula.
+However, please note that this amount is a cash outflow (amount which is going to be deducted from Mr Akshay’s account).
 Therefore, you need to mention it as a negative amount.